Delay and Redundancy in Lossless Source Coding

 \section{The Delay Profile of Arithmetic Coding}

-Consider a case where a source is encoded by a mismatched arithmetic encoder, namely where the encoder's interval lengths match a different source (see Subsection \ref{subsec:encoders}).
+Consider a case where a source $P$ is encoded by a mismatched arithmetic encoder, namely where the encoder's interval lengths match a different source $Q$ (see also Subsection \ref{subsec:encoders}).
+Note that we can always assume that $P\ll Q$, as otherwise the mismatched encoder is not well defined for all input symbols.
 In the next theorem we upper bound the probability that the corresponding delay profile exceeds a given threshold.
-This result will serve as a tool in the next section, where we lower bound the redundancy-delay exponent. \begin{theorem} Suppose a source $P\in\ms{P(\m{X})}$ is encoded using an arithmetic encoder $\m{E}$ matched to a source $Q\in\ms{P(\m{X})}$.
+This result will serve as a tool in the next section, where we lower bound the redundancy--delay exponent. \begin{theorem} Suppose a source $P\in\ms{P(\m{X})}$ is encoded using an arithmetic encoder $\m{E}$ matched to a source $Q\in\ms{P(\m{X})}$, where $P\ll Q$.
 Then